wp-plugins/comprehensive-google-map-plugin/readme.txt

 = 7.0.25 =
 * Enhancement: Width of map placeholderder can now be percentage as well as pixels
-* Enhancement: Added Italian and French translations
+* Enhancement: Added Italian (Nicola Spreafico) and French (Mehdi Lahlou) translations
 * Bug: Marker shadow image was fetched over non-SSL when client is on SSL

 = 7.0.24 =